 You feel what you feel, there’s no way around that.
 Forcing yourself to feel a certain way will clash your current state with your intended one, leading you to be neither here nor there.

 The first step is to accept how you are as you are in any state of emotion (see how I started this post by telling you how I felt).
-Let your tears run, don’t fake a smile, don’t laugh when it’s not natural.
+Let your tears run, don’t fake a smile, and don’t laugh when it’s not natural.
 To be truly happy, you have to be truly happy.

 Related: The Secret to Be Happy For Life